 Were you given different information and reasons from each provider you’ve seen about breast or nipple soreness?
 You may have even been told that some pain is normal.
-Looking at your complete health history, your baby’s health history and your nursing experience from the beginning to the present, can help point you towards what the reason for your discomfort is.
-There are many causes of sore nipples and there are always solutions.
+Looking at your complete health history, your baby’s health history, and your nursing experience from the beginning to the present can help point you toward why you are experiencing discomfort.
+There are many causes of sore nipples, and there are always solutions.

 What are some of the reasons for sore nipples from nursing?

-Babies initially rely on their reflexes after birth to find and latch at the breast.
-The reflexes are innate and all there to help your baby survive.
-Being skin to skin helps your baby initiate moving, to crawl up to your breast, find the nipple, latch on to breast tissue and begin breastfeeding.
-Holding your baby close to you, belly to belly in a slightly reclined position, allows your baby to be more connected to your body by gravity.
+Babies initially rely on their reflexes after birth to find and latch to the breast.
+The reflexes are innate and intended to help your baby survive.
+Being skin-to-skin helps your baby initiate moving, to crawl up to your breast, find the nipple, latch on to breast tissue, and begin breastfeeding.
+Holding your baby close to you, belly to belly, in a slightly reclined position, allows your baby to be more connected to your body by gravity.
 This makes them feel their body is supported and stable.

 Breasts come in many wonderful shapes and sizes.
 If you have larger breasts, you may find rolling a towel to fit under your breast gives a little boost so you can more easily position your baby.
-It can be hard to see where your baby is latching if you have a lot of breast tissue.
-Try sitting in front of a mirror, this will give a different view than from the top of your chest.
-The mirror allows you to see where your baby is in relation to your breast and nipple.
+It can be harder to see where your baby is latching if you have a lot of breast tissue.
+If your breasts are smaller, you may find positioning your baby slightly higher on your body helpful.
+Try sitting in front of a mirror; this will give a different view than looking down from the top of your chest.
+The mirror lets you see where your baby is in relation to your breast and nipple.
 You will quickly form muscle memory and be able to help your baby latch without being in front of a mirror.

 Milk increases in volume between days 2-5 after birth.
-Sometimes this transition can cause engorgement.
-Fluids given during birth may add to being engorged.
-Your breasts become overly full, making the skin taught and the nipple more flattened and harder for your baby to latch on well.
-Try using reverse pressure softening to push the milk back up the ducts just far enough for your baby to be able to latch on easier and remove your milk.
+Sometimes, this transition can cause engorgement.
+Fluids given during birth contribute to engorgement.
+Your breasts become overly full, making the skin taught and the nipple more flattened and more challenging for your baby to latch on well.
+Try using reverse pressure softening to push the milk back up the ducts just far enough for your baby to be able to latch on more easily and remove your milk.

-Using the right flange size will be comfortable as well as maximize milk removal.
-Using Legendairy Milk’s Nipple Ruler can give you a good idea of your flange size.
+Using the right flange size will be comfortable and maximize milk removal.
+Using Legendairy Milk’s Silicone Nipple Ruler or Free Nipple Ruler can give you a good idea of your flange size.
 Many IBCLCs specifically offer flange fittings to help you get the best fit.
 Adding lubrication to the flange/shield can reduce friction and make pumping more comfortable.
 The oils in Legendairy Milk’s Pumping Spray are nourishing to your skin during and after pumping.

 Babies who are getting teeth often want to chew on everything to soothe their sore gums.
 Giving your baby a teether between nursing can help massage sore gums.
-A deep latch means your baby can still latch on even when teeth are poking through their gums and you will be comfortable.
+A deep latch means your baby can still latch on even when teeth are poking through their gums, and you will be comfortable.
 If you have teeth marks on your breast after your baby nurses or pain while nursing when your baby’s teeth come in, a visit with your IBCLC for a functional oral assessment is in order.
-It is sometimes not until teeth erupt that latch compensations are recognized.
+Sometimes, latch compensations seem to surface and are recognized when teeth erupt.

 Your period returns or pregnancy

 Hormone changes can cause nipple soreness and sometimes affect milk supply.
-Before you get your period, blood calcium levels drop and can slightly decrease your milk supply.
+Before your period, blood calcium levels drop and can slightly decrease your milk supply.

 Taking a calcium magnesium supplement can help replenish calcium and decrease soreness.
 If your period has not returned and you are experiencing nipple soreness, it may be time to take a pregnancy test.